About Fisheries Management

 Past and Future Goals

 The Massachusetts Woodlands Institute, along with our parent organization Franklin Land Trust, have long been committed to conservation of local woodlands and reclaimed farmland.
 While we have been active in the learning and practicing of fisheries management through foresting as early as 2015, our partnership with Trout Unlimited has taught us a lot about the value of surrounding forests on our cold-water steams, and the animals that rely on them.
-MWI’s pilot initiative launched under “Forests for the Fish” in collaboration with TU in 2020, has made significant accomplishments ever since.
+MWI’s pilot initiative launched under “Forests for Fish” in collaboration with TU in 2020, aims to raise awareness about the importance of these waterways in conservation and the benefits of their restoration.

 In 2015, MWI truly started our efforts in fisheries management with the Franklin Land’s Trust’s acquisition of the 82-acre Crowningshield and 14-acre Desmond properties in Heath.
-Formerly abandoned farmland, the Crowning shield property was the home to a large section of headwater stream flowing into the Deerfield River, and FLT was able to place a conservation restriction and get a habitat restoration grant to restore the properties (FLT, “A Hat Trick for Conservation” M. Sabourin).
+Formerly abandoned farmland, the Crowning shield property was the home to a large section of headwater stream flowing into the Deerfield River, and FLT was able to place a conservation restriction and get a habitat restoration grant to restore the properties.
 During a pre-purchase assessment, Stewardship Manager Will Anderson and former FLT biologist Josh Morse discovered valuable trout habitat in the West Branch North River.
 Through this, they were able to use their connections to Trout Unlimited to earn a grant to buy the property and potentially conserve an entire watershed.

 By 2016, MWI had solidified a partnership with Trout Unlimited and started planning projects and submitting grants.
 The national chapter of TU mapped the river reaches of Crowningshield and the state-owned H.O.
 Cook Forest in Heath, and after a site visit by Field Geology services, the stewardship plan for the Crowningshield property was completed, and the time had come to select a site for in-stream wood.